What Are Fringe Benefits and Why Are They Important?

 For the total fringe benefits sum, make sure to include unemployment insurance, health insurance, and any other required and elective benefits in your compensation package.

-To illustrate, if an employee’s yearly benefits are valued at $25,000 and their annual salary is $100,000, the fringe benefits rate would be:
+For example, if an employee’s yearly benefits are valued at $25,000 and their annual salary is $100,000, the overall fringe benefits rate would be:

 ($25,000 / $100,000) X 100 = 25%